-- Age.
-People aged 50 years and over are more likely to get PVD and PAD.
+- Age: People ages 50 years and over are more likely to get PVD and PAD.

-- Being overweight or obese increases risk of arteriosclerosis, PVD, and other cardiovascular conditions.
+- Obesity: Living with obesity increases the risk of arteriosclerosis, PVD, and other cardiovascular conditions.

-- Medical and family history.
-PVD risk rises for people who have a history of cerebrovascular disease or stroke.
-Those with a family history of high cholesterol, hypertension, or PVD are also at higher risk.
+- Medical and family history: PVD risk increases for people who have a history of cerebrovascular disease or stroke.
+Those with a family history of high cholesterol or hypertension are also at higher risk.

-- Race and ethnicity.
-African American people tend to develop PVD more frequently.
+- Race and ethnicity: African Americans tend to develop PVD

 If a person suspects they have PVD, it is essential that they see a doctor.
-Early diagnosis and treatment can improve the outlook for the disease and prevent severe complications from occurring.
+Early diagnosis and treatment can improve the outlook for the disease and prevent severe complications.

 A doctor will diagnose PVD by:

-- Taking a full medical and family history, which includes details of lifestyle, diet, and medication use.
+- taking a full medical and family history, which includes looking at lifestyle, diet, and medication use

-- Performing a physical examination, which includes checking the skin temperature, appearance, and the presence of pulses in the legs and feet.
+- performing a physical examination, which includes checking the skin’s temperature and appearance and looking for a pulse in the legs and feet

 They may also order tests to confirm a diagnosis or rule out other conditions.
 Several other disorders can mimic the symptoms of PVD and PAD.

-- Angiography.
-Angiography involves injecting dye into the arteries to identify a clogged or blocked artery.
+- Angiography: This test involves injecting dye into the arteries to identify a clogged or blocked artery.

-- Blood tests.
-Although blood tests alone cannot diagnose PVD, they can help a doctor check for the presence of conditions that can increase a person’s risk of developing PVD, such as diabetes and high cholesterol.
+- Blood tests: Although blood tests alone cannot diagnose PVD, they can help a doctor check for conditions that can increase a person’s risk of developing PVD, such as diabetes and high cholesterol.

-- Computerized tomography angiography (CTA).
-A CTA imaging test shows the doctor an image of the blood vessels, including areas that have narrowed or become blocked.
+- Computed tomography angiography (CTA): A CTA test shows the doctor an image of the blood vessels, including areas that have narrowed or become blocked.

-- Ultrasound.
-Using sound waves, an ultrasound allows the doctor to see blood circulation through the arteries and veins.
+- Ultrasound: An ultrasound uses sound waves to allow healthcare professionals to see blood circulation through the arteries and veins.

 Effective PVD treatment aims to slow or stop disease progression, manage pain and other symptoms, and reduce the risk of serious complications.